eXept Software AG Logo

 cb generateClosure.

-After that, the callBack-functions address can be aquired with:
+After that, the callBack-functions address can be acquired with:

 cb address. 'can be passed to C'.